-Name: Mary Verschuer
+Mary Verschuer

-Title: Non-Executive Director
+Non-Executive Director

-Experience and expertise:Mary is an experienced Non-Executive Director and Chair with significant experience in executive leadership roles with responsibility for manufacturing, supply chain management and sales and marketing.
+Mary is an experienced Non-Executive Director and Chair with significant experience in executive leadership roles with responsibility for manufacturing, supply chain management and sales and marketing.

 Mary was the President of the Minerals and Metals division for Schenck Process, a German private equity owned business, and was Vice President of the Asian division of Huhtamaki, a Finnish listed niche packaging business.
 Mary previously served on the board of ASX-listed Nuplex Industries Limited, a leading global resins business.